odrevet/music-box-tune-tracker/readme.md

 # Prerequisites

-This software uses Python with the Curses library for the User Interface and the Mido library for sound.
+This software uses `Python` with the `Curses` library for the User Interface.

 # Optional Dependancies

-To play music and preview what your music will sound like on a fisher price record, there are two optional options:
+To play music and preview what your music will sound like on a fisher price record, there are two options:

-Wav playback is the more easy and is recommanded, Midi playback will add extra functionalities but will require a little more configuration.
+* `Wav` playback is the more easy and is recommanded.
+* `Midi` playback will add extra functionalities but will require a little more configurations.

 ## WAV playback